 Diagnosis can be difficult and animals with suspicious clinical signs are often treated on spec.
 The drug that seems to be most effective is fenbendazole (Lapizole; Panacur) and this appears to be safe and effective in reducing clinical signs in less advanced cases and prevents infection in exposed in-contact rabbits.
 The success of treatment varies a lot and depends on how advanced the disease is.
 Chronic cases usually have severe and irreparable cell damage and euthanasia is often the best option.

 Control will depend really on strict hygiene measures (to try to prevent urine contamination of food or water – drinking bottles are better than dishes) and some vets advocate the prophylactic use of fenbendazole containing products on a regular basis to try to prevent clinical disease.

-We recommend 12 monthly vaccination of all rabbits against two diseases:
+We recommend 12 monthly vaccination of all rabbits against three diseases:

 Myxomatosis – this is a very unpleasant and usually fatal disease.
 The virus is transmitted by the bite of a blood-sucking insect such as a mosquito or flea.
 Vaccination can be started from 5 weeks of age.

 Rabbit Haemorrhagic Disease-1 (RHD-1) – this virus causes a rapidly fatal disease in rabbits (few hours).
 It can be spread by direct contact (through secretions and faecal matter of infected rabbits), carriers (insects, birds, other animals) and indirect contact (clothing, shoes, bedding, contaminated feed).